 my favorite games to play are apples to apples, uno, and bananagrams.”

 “Your profile made me Google “bananagrams”.
 Thanks, like I need something else to be addicted to ;p

 Have you ever had the “teeth falling out” nightmare?
 It’s quite terrifying.”

-When in doubt, these three elements are always a winning combination: tease / playful flirtation / funny joke, a compliment, and an open-ended emotional question.
+When in doubt, these two elements are always a winning combination: a tease / playful flirtation / funny joke AND an open-ended emotional question.

 Always have fun with your messages and stay genuine.
 Girls can sense you being fake and even if they don’t at first, they will when you meet.